Windowsill Pies is Nicole Eiden and Marielle Dupré. We believe every slice of pie is an opportunity to create and share

 Along the way, we’ve celebrated the small goals and milestones: working with the Junior League during our fellowship year, winning the Sugar Showdown Championship on Cooking Channel, securing our federal trademark.
 Going through so many experiences has helped us learn even more about each other as business partners, and think about our own business in a way that we had not before.

-Our next step is opening a brick-and-mortar bakery to fulfill the dreams of both our customers and ourselves!
+Our next step is here - we are opening at 4714 St. This brick-and-mortar bakery has been a dream of both our customers and ourselves!
 We envision our European-style coffee shop as a space that welcomes neighbors both near and far.
 Our pies cultivate and nurture friendships in the way that good food has for generations.
 We also believe that one of the best ways to help people is giving them good work and training, which leads to access to a wider world of opportunities, so we will incorporate the hiring and training of graduates from such culinary and life skills programs as Liberty’s Kitchen, Café Hope, and Café Reconcile.
 We envision these alliances as central to our mission and staffing choices.

-Marielle grew up on the Northshore, baking with her German mom and dreaming of attending culinary school.
-Because her dad was a Tulane math professor, Marielle had the opportunity to attend Tulane University.
+Marielle grew up on the North Shore, baking with her German mom and dreaming of attending culinary school.
+Because her dad’s a Tulane math professor, Marielle had the opportunity to attend Tulane University.
 However, even after earning her B.A., her pastry dreams remained strong.
-In 2006, after Hurricane Katrina, Marielle moved to San Francisco to attend the California Culinary Academy.
+In 2005, just after Hurricane Katrina, Marielle left for San Francisco to attend the California Culinary Academy.
 After moving back home three years later, and having worked in numerous high-end restaurant and hotel kitchens since then, she is thrilled to now be creating seasonal, locally-inspired desserts for her own business.
-She also loves cooking dinner at home and watching British detective series with her cat, Miette.
+She also loves cooking dinner at home and watching British detective series with her cats, Miette and Ursa Bean.